Evidence Tools

 Approach.
 Support the use of a national telephone access number in collaboration with community-based family services

 Overview.
-Families in Los Angeles County with children ages 0 to 5 years who called 2-1-1- for assistance with basic needs, such as food, housing, employment and child care, were offered developmental screening by phone conducted by a specialized care coordinator using the Parental Evaluation of Developmental Status.
-(PEDS) Online system.
+Families in Los Angeles County with children ages 0 to 5 years who called 2-1-1- for assistance with basic needs, such as food, housing, employment and child care, were offered developmental screening by phone conducted by a specialized care coordinator using the Parental Evaluation of Developmental Status (PEDS) Online system.
 The care coordinator used automated risk assessments and shared decision-making with parents to connect families to needed services including early intervention, behavioral health and social support services, and early care and education, including Head Start.[1]
+This approach recognizes that families contacting 2-1-1 systems may be experiencing multiple stressors that can affect child development, and provides an opportunity to identify developmental concerns among families who might not otherwise have access to regular healthcare visits.
+By meeting families where they are and addressing both developmental and social needs simultaneously, this model supports a more holistic approach to promoting child health and development.

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):